 Our 78ers committee was formed in 2017 so that we never forget their sacrifice and that we continue to honor what they have given to us.

-The committee is comprised of six representatives drawn from our current Mardi Gras 78ers Lifetime Membership who were active at Mardi Gras and other LGBTQI+ rights events in 1978.
+The committee is comprised of six representatives drawn from our current Mardi Gras 78ers Lifetime Membership who were active at Mardi Gras and other LGBTQIA+ rights events in 1978.

 Committee members include:

-Australian First Nations people are the oldest continuous culture in the world, and the Aboriginal and Torres Strait Islander LGBTQI+ Sistergirl and Brotherboy communities have their own distinct voices to share.
+Australian First Nations people are the oldest continuous culture in the world, and the Aboriginal and Torres Strait Islander LGBTQIA+ Sistergirl and Brotherboy communities have their own distinct voices to share.

-We need to create more opportunities for LGBTQI+ First Nations people, to lift up their voices and support them in telling their stories.
+We need to create more opportunities for LGBTQIA+ First Nations people, to lift up their voices and support them in telling their stories.

-The committee will inform the development of programs and platforms that will strengthen the representation for LGBTQI+ First Nations voices.
+The committee will inform the development of programs and platforms that will strengthen the representation for LGBTQIA+ First Nations voices.

 The First Nations Advisory Committee is comprised of 16 diverse people from across Australia, representing each state and territory.
 Committee members include:

 - Lee Bevan (He/Him): Nyul Nyul and Kija (Kimberley Region of WA)